isabella232/lib-tcp-server/README.md

 ## JSON Format of Incoming Messages
-The default implementation (in `TCPServer::handleReceivedMessageDefault()`) expects incoming TCP messages to be a JSON object.
+The default implementation (in `TCPServer::handleReceivedMessageDefault()`) expects incoming TCP messages to be a string encoded JSON object.
 The object must have the property `command` set to one of the commands listed below.
 Which other properties on the JSON object that are expected depends on the command.

 ### sendEvent
 Send an event into the application through a port on the TCPServer capsule part.